Spaceicality/Spaceicality/README.md

 I've designed almost all of the css over on my [Personal Website](https://spaceicality.github.io)<br>

 ### Where can you reach me?
 You can reach me via my socials at [Linktree](https://linktr.ee/Spaceicality/).
-My DMs on Twitter will always be open.
+My DMs on Twitter will always be open. <br />
 You can also reach me on Discord @spaceicality

 <!--